 It Doesn’t Matter How You Get Here

-Traveling by planes, trains, or automobiles is safe once again, as long as you wear your mask and show a little flexibility when it comes to eating your meals, so buy those tickets or gas up your car and head to Steamboat Springs!
+Traveling by planes, trains, or automobiles are all possibilities to arrive here in Steamboat Springs.
+Whether you fly direct, or take a train to Denver and hitch a ride up, it’s time buy those tickets or gas up your car and head to Steamboat Springs!
 We offer free Wi-Fi, so you won’t have to worry about attending meetings, getting reports completed and handed in, or not being able to clock in and out every day of your stay!

 Working from Home Has Never Been So Perfect

 Offering a choice of luxurious and comfortable spaces in which you can open up your laptop, spread out your files, and turn on a little background music, the work you do here may end up being some of your best stuff!
 On those perfect days when you can’t handle being cooped up inside another minute, the view of the mountains is yours to enjoy when you set up your “home office” on the deck located off the back of the house!
 And when hunger pangs strike, you don’t have to make do with a sandwich thrown together in haste in the kitchen while the rest of your family is out exploring the sights of Steamboat Springs.
-Many of our restaurants are currently offering contact-free delivery options!
+Many of our restaurants offer delivery options!
 Enjoy a sandwich from charming Winona’s Restaurant, your favorite slice from Beau Jo’s Colorado Style Pizza, or sushi from Sambi Canton Restaurant.
-Or, if you feel the need to get out and soak up the sunshine of another perfect day in paradise, many of our local restaurants are once again open for business.
-Just remember: A visit to Johnny B. Good’s Diner should be on every visitor’s list, and they are open for delivery, pick up or dine-in!
+Or, if you feel the need to get out and soak up the sunshine of another perfect day in paradise, many of our local restaurants welcome remote workers to hitch on their wifi for an afternoon!

 When the Work is Done